 1. All runners are required to traverse the entire course as marked.

-2. Your Race Number must be worn on the front of your clothing and be visible at all times.
+2. Your race number must be worn on the front of your clothing and be visible at all times.

 4. Runners must yield to vehicles and obey all commands from race officials (orange vests) at all road crossings.
 YOU MUST STOP FOR TRAFFIC!

 5. For safety reasons and as required by our insurance company, headphones of any kind are prohibited while participating in the race.

 6. What to do in the unfortunate event that you are not able to finish the race: Any runner dropping out of the race shall do so at an Aid Station and make sure that this is duly noted by a race official.
-Please turn in your chip at this time to an Aid Station Official who will ensure proper recording that you have decided to not continue.
+Please turn in your chip at this time to an AS Official who will ensure proper recording that you have decided to not continue.
 Transportation to the finish area will be provided upon request.
 Any runner dropping out of the race without informing a race official is subject to being banned from all future Ice Age Trail 50 runs.
 Do not become a “lost runner”.